 - Students for a research master's qualification must achieve a final mark of at least 75% for the dissertation. - (ii) Students for a coursework master's qualification must achieve an average final mark of at least 75%.
 This is calculated by weighting the average final marks for all the coursework modules and the final mark for the minor dissertation/research report in accordance with the credit values allocated to all the coursework modules and the minor dissertation, respectively.
-For example, if the credit value of the minor dissertation represents 40% of the total credit value of the qualification, the average final mark for the qualification will be weighted in the proportion of 40% for the minor dissertation and 60% for all the coursework modules. - (iii) Decimal marks may be rounded upwards or downwards in accordance with the decision made by the Faculty Assessment Committee concerned. - (iv) Students must have been registered for the full curriculum as prescribed for each academic year on a full-time or part-time basis. - (v) If students have transferred from another higher education institution to UJ in a similar qualification, the same requirements as stated shall apply.
+For example, if the credit value of the minor dissertation represents 40% of the total credit value of the qualification, the average final mark for the qualification will be weighted in the proportion of 40% for the minor dissertation and 60% for all the coursework modules.

-(vi) If students change qualifications within UJ, only the modules related to the new qualification will be taken into consideration in calculating whether the qualification is obtained with distinction.
+- (iii) If students have transferred from another higher education institution to UJ in a similar qualification, the same requirements as stated shall apply. - (iv) If students change qualifications within UJ, only the modules related to the new qualification will be taken into consideration in calculating whether the qualification is obtained with distinction.